 Note: Shared zone is defined in the dictionary.

-pedestrian does not include a person travelling in or on a wheeled recreational device or wheeled toy.
+pedestrian does not include a person travelling in or on a personal mobility device, wheeled recreational device or wheeled toy.

 road does not include a road-related area, but includes any shoulder of the road.